ananthamurthy/eyeBlinkBehaviour/README.md

 # Dependencies

 Most of them are in source.
+You need to install the following:

 - cmake
 - gnuplot-x11